Dr Jerome Symonette

 Among the many honors and awards that he has received are the Scholar of the Year and the President's Award from the Florida Memorial University; Outstanding Young Men of America; Who’s Who in Religion; Who’s Who Among America’s Teachers; and a Model of Excellence from the Broward Center for the Performing Arts, Ft.
 Lauderdale.
 Dr. Symonette was selected as an Outstanding African-American Man by the Zeta Phi Beta Sorority (Fort Lauderdale Chapter), and his biography has also been included among the International Men of the Year (Cambridge, England).

-In addition to serving as the Pastor of Restoring Grace Community Church, he continues to serve the Kingdom of God as the President of the Emmaus Institute (Bible College and Church Music School) and the Father's House of Restored Life, (a mentoring and Christian counseling agency).
+In addition to serving as the Pastor of Restoring Grace Community Church, he continues to serve the Kingdom of God as the President of the Emmaus Institute and the Father's House of Restored Life.